Army Vehicle Names

 Human-Machine Teaming

-Probably should have led with this section, honestly.
+Probably should have led in this case, candidly.
 The core focus here is human-machine teaming.
 Operators stay in protected positions while the robotic systems go forward and handle the dangerous recon work.
 Nobody’s putting a fully autonomous killer robot in the field — this is about keeping soldiers alive while extending the unit’s reach.

 Early feedback from the troops has been encouraging.
 They like not having to drive into ambush alleys to figure out what’s around the next corner.
 Engineers are still tweaking the control interfaces based on what soldiers are actually telling them, which is how these things should work.